-- Private Pilot Licence students consistently • achieve above-sector benchmarks for both practical and written Civil Aviation Authority (CAA) external exams.
-Highly Confident in NSAC programmes consistently meet the educational requirements of the Workforce Development performance Council, CAA and the aviation industry.
-NSAC graduates are actively sought after and are prioritised for employment by key aviation stakeholders.
-Highly Confident in Students are engaged and supported by highly capability in selfqualified, experienced instructors who meet assessment individual student needs well.
-NSAC is engaged in promoting aviation in the • community.
-Instructors contribute to the upskilling of the wider aviation sector.
-A well-developed and embedded system of self-• - review ensures effective management of important compliance activities and informs ongoing improvement across all aspects of the organisation. - NSAC has addressed the recommendation from the 2018 EER, 'to improve the feedback mechanisms for students and graduates to ensure timely and relevant feedback', by the development of an online feedback system for students.
+- Private Pilot Licence students consistently achieve above-sector benchmarks for both practical and written Civil Aviation Authority (CAA) external exams. - NSAC programmes consistently meet the requirements of the Workforce Development Council, CAA and the aviation industry. - NSAC graduates are actively sought after and are prioritised for employment by key aviation stakeholders. - Students are engaged and supported by highly qualified, experienced instructors who meet individual student needs well. - NSAC is engaged in promoting aviation in the community.
+Instructors contribute to the upskilling of the wider aviation sector. - A well-developed and embedded system of selfreview ensures effective management of important compliance activities and informs ongoing improvement across all aspects of the organisation. - NSAC has addressed the recommendation from the 2018 EER, 'to improve the feedback mechanisms for students and graduates to ensure timely and relevant feedback', by the development of an online feedback system for students.
 Graduate feedback is also gathered and analysed for trends.